Ciel-Core/ciel-accounts-system/README.md

 ### `npm run php`

-Builds the app in developer mode with a php server.
+Builds the app in developer mode with a php server (no database support).

 ## Deployment